Christian Rules, Laws

 essentially comes first, in relation to

-being saved, but importance is applied to law within
+being saved.
+But importance is applied to the law within

 none-the-less.
-It is also worth saying here that our Lord wants, more
+It is also worth making clear here that our Lord wants, more

 have a deep personal relationship with him; to walk closely with him.